Folk Tales and Bald Tales

-There comes a puff of wind, and blows off cap and wig together.
-The people made sport, he saw, with his bald crown, and so very fairly he put in with them to laugh for company.
+There comes a puff of wind and blows off cap and wig together.
+The people made sport, he saw, with his bald crown, and so very fairly he put in with them to laugh for the company.

 “Why, gentlemen,” says he, “would you have me keep other people’s hair better than I did my own?”